SandipSeal/AWS_BigData/AWS_BigData_Notes.md

       - Changes made to the table are asynchronously applied to GSI
 10. DynamoDB DAX is a cache layer on top of DynamoDB.
 11. DynamoDB change logs can be sent to a stream (can be enabled at table level).
 DynamoDB stream can be consumed by Lambda function for appropriate actions; also the stream can be consumed by Kinesis (using KCL library).
 Data is retained in streams for 24 hours.
 12. DynamoDB TTL defines the timestamp till which an item will be valid in a table.
 Once the TTL is passed the respective items will be expired in the table and won't consume any WCU/RCU.
-DynamoDB typically deletes the expired item within 48 hours of expiry.
+DynamoDB typically deletes the expired item within 48 hours of expiry.When Time to Live (TTL) is enabled on a table in Amazon DynamoDB, a background job checks the TTL attribute of items to determine whether they are expired.
 13. The deleted items due to TTL also deletes the items in index tables (in case of GSI).
+TTL compares the current time in epoch time format to the time stored in the Time to Live attribute of an item.
+If the epoch time value stored in the attribute is less than the current time, the item is marked as expired and then deleted.
+This processing takes place automatically in the background and does not affect read or write traffic to the table.
+**Note**
+ The epoch time format is the number of seconds elapsed since 12:00:00 AM January 1st, 1970 UTC\.
 14. All the changes (Insert/Update/Delete) made to a DynamoDB table are sent to a stream.
 DynamoDB stream can be read by AWS Lambda.
 Stream persists the data for max 24 hours.
 DynamoDB stream can also feed Kinesis using KCL.
 15. In a DynamoDB table having more than one partition, the data is distributed using partition key (Hash Value)
 16. Criteria of a good partition key in DynamoDB table: